-This is particularly important when we consider the actual or perceived conflict of interests that arise with regards to the CSLR operator, which will be a subsidiary of AFCA.
+This is particularly important when we consider the actual or perceived conflict of interests that arise with regards to the CSLR operator, and the close relationship it will have with AFCA.

 Strong concerns are held on the choice to replicate the ASIC cost recovery model which has seen the ASIC adviser levy increase significantly over the last three years alone.
 Here, the divergence between budgeted costs to the actual costs is of deep concern.
 The result has been a consistent series of increases in the costs passed on to the financial advice sector.